Monthly Archives: May 2010

 New Blog (“On Point”) By the Wisconsin State Public Defender

-The WI Public Defender has launched a new blog, which is described as follows: The Wisconsin State Public Defender distills the latest decisions concerning criminal law and tracks issues pending before the United States and Wisconsin Supreme Courts.
-For the … Continue reading
+The Wisconsin State Public Defender distills the latest decisions concerning criminal law and tracks issues pending before the United States and Wisconsin Supreme Courts.
+For the Wisconsin criminal defense lawyer, this is an indispensable source for news and analysis of cases “On Point.

 Filed under Uncategorized